apalache-mc/apalache/docs/manual.md

 times, that is, four times.
 On the default branch, Apalache places `UNROLL_DEFAULT_Sum`, that is, 0.

 All recursively defined operators should follow this convention where, for every such operator `Oper`, the user defines both `UNROLL_TIMES_Oper`, which expands to a positive integer value, and `UNROLL_DEFAULT_Oper`, which expands to some default value `Oper(args*)` should take, if the computation would require more than `UNROLL_TIMES_Oper` recursive calls.
 At present, we only support literals (e.g. `4`) or primitive arithmetic expressions (e.g. `2 + 2`) in the body of `UNROLL_TIMES_Oper`.

 <a name="rec-fun"></a>

-### 9.2.
-Recursive functions
+#### 7.3.2 Recursive functions

 Apalache offers limited support for recursive functions.
 However, read the warning below on why you should not use recursive functions.
 The restrictions are as follows:

- 1. Apalache supports the recursive functions that return an integer or a Boolean.
+ 1. Apalache supports recursive functions that return an integer or a Boolean.

  1. As Apalache's simple type checker is not able to find the type of a recursive function, all uses of a recursive function should come with a type annotation.

  1. As in TLC, the function domain must be a finite set.